carmencchow/cyclistic_casestudy/README.md

 The dataset contains over 5.7 million records, with more than 1.5 million entries having NULL or negative values in the  `start_station_name`, `start_station_id`, `end_station_name`, and `end_station_id` columns.
 The free-tier version of Google Big Query does not allow data deletion, so I will be filtering out these values to avoid drawing any inaccurate conclusions.

-<p>Previewing the CSV files in Excel shows that the column names are identical across all fields, which means we will be unioning the tables instead of joining them.
-We'll be using Google Big Query for data cleansing and analysis due to its ability to handle larger volumes of data.
+<p>Previewing the CSV files in Excel shows that the column names are identical across all fields, which means we will not be adding columns.
+Instead we will be unioning the tables by adding them to them bottom of the previous table.
+Google Big Query instead of Excel will be u sed for data cleansing and analysis due to its ability to handle larger volumes of data.
 First, I'll create a table and enter the column header names and their data types before using the Google Cloud CLI to upload the first CSV file to Big Query.

 <p>